 PUBLIC LIBRARIES (AND K-12)

-The public library system will include K-12 libraries.
+The public library system will include K-12 libraries, discussed in detail here.
 It will also include special libraries and museums interested in participating.
 Otherwise they can join the academic system.
 In fact, they can simultaneously be part of both systems.
 Same for community colleges.

 Here are the features and benefits of the mix of the endowment and the public system: